Scavenger Hunt Apps for Corporate Decision Makers: A 2026 Buyer's Guide for HR, Event Planners, and Team Leaders

 • Cross-department collaboration examples

-For a 1,000-employee organization running quarterly team building:
+For a 1,000-employee organization running quarterly team building, a plausible cost picture looks like this (substitute your own numbers):

 • Annual platform cost: $15,000